 A brief description of the purpose, strategy, computer language, machine requirements, input requirements and the type of results obtained should be included.
-It is also ordinarily required that the adequacy of the documentation shall have been proven by the successful use of the program by someone outside the author's institution.
+It is also ordinarily required that the adequacy of the documentation shall have been proved by the successful use of the program by two different teams outside the author's institution.